-We just can’t resist some controversy.
-After getting everyone riled up over our pizza roundup, we’re opening another can of worms and letting you know just a few of our favourite spots for Perth’s favourite sandwich: the continental roll.
+We just can’t resist some controversy, and after getting everyone riled up over our pizza roundup we’re opening another can of worms and letting you know just a few of our favourite spots for Perth’s favourite sandwich: the continental roll.

 The Re Store

 I mean, this goes without saying.
 The home of the continental roll, The Re Store sets the standard for the sandwich in Perth.
 And while there’ll be lunchtimes I’ll be tempted by the pasta, or the soup, or the salads… I’ll always go back to the conti.
 Be still my heart.